Easily Manage your

 OpenAtlas is not a stand-alone application but meant to be installed on a Linux web server.
 The code is open source (GPL2 licence) and freely available on GitHub.
 Some experience about server administration is required, for more information please take a look at the installation notes.

 Although OpenAtlas is freely available on GitHub, not every project has the internal resources to cover all the aspects needed for successfully using the complex software (e.g. setting up a web server and OpenAtlas itself, updates and backups, development of new features, etc.).
 It is therefore possible, to cooperate with the OpenAtlas team via the ACDH-CH, an institute of the Austrian Academy of Sciences, if budget is available.
 For current and former cooperations see: projects.

 The data model specifies the structure in which the information is stored within the database.
 The use of an ontology, for example, allows the data to be combined more easily with information from other projects and is consistent with the FAIR principles.
 The OpenAtlas Model is based on the international standard of CIDOC CRM, an ontology widely used within the field of humanities.

 - Types can be used to adapt for specific research topics

 - Reference Systems for Linked Open Data (LOD)

 - Data integrity check functions

-- Model link checker to confirm CIDOC CRM validity
+- Link checker to confirm CIDOC CRM validity

 OpenAtlas was and is funded by several projects, grants, institutes and departments: